Skip to main content

 All Scout activities should be inclusive and accessible.

 If this activity got people thinking about making models of aircraft, they could build another model.
-We’ve got plenty of activities for chuck gliders, scale models from plastic kits, and rubber band gliders.
+We’ve got plenty of activities from chuck gliders to rubber band gliders.
 People could also try an online simulator to see the aircraft control surfaces in action.